pinbolito/firstproject/README.md

 # firstprojects
-this were my very first projects that i wrote 9just for fun, hope you like it!
+this were my very first projects that i wrote just for fun, hope you like it!
 instructions:
 first project:type start to initiate